 As heartbreaking as it is to admit, the next time I would see my best friend, I already suspected that he’d developed an addiction to pain killers but here’s the thing, he had a legitimate excuse for everything.
 When I pointed out that his face looked gaunt and his body malnourished, he countered with the Doctor ordered gastric bypass he had gotten to ease the stress on his back.
 When I asked him about the mysterious car crashes, three in all, he said that he wasn’t nodding off at the wheel like the rumor mill suggested.
 It was just that his new house was in a rural area and there was a lot of wildlife that would run across the road.
 Seriously, I couldn’t win!

 This is the thing about most addicts though, they rarely see the torch in one hand or the gas can in the other until they’ve burnt nearly every one of their bridges down.
-By now J’s wife had filed for divorce and his employer was on their last nerves as well.
+Not long after Manny’s wife filed for divorce and his employer was on their last nerves as well.
 Seems that somebody had been ordered to attend a rehab program but didn’t think he needed it.
-This resulted in B coming up with an emergency plan.
-J and I would become roomies again so that we could keep a round the clock watch on him.
+This resulted in Liam coming up with an emergency plan.
+I would once again become roomies with Manny so that we could keep a round the clock watch on him.
 It was a solid plan but even with his family members popping in daily for encouragement and support there was one thing we never really anticipated.
-Over time J’s redeeming traits receded and he displayed attributes that he once loathed.
+Over time Manny’s redeeming traits receded and he displayed attributes that he once loathed.
 It was like the man I had known before was nothing but a chemical plateau, one that he was no longer able to achieve.
 Through much heartache and tears we’d finally get him clean, only to lose him to a severe bout of depression.